lukasgal/vfcmodul-gui/README.md

 vfcmodul-gui:1.0.0
 ===
 App used by BMW project to simulate real app used to add VFC Objects into ServiceSolution documents.

+> **For using of this tool on DEV/INT environment install the latest WAR from Nexus.
+You don't have to clone repository.**

 ## Development
 - /frontend - [README.md](frontend/README.md)
 - /backend - contains only web structure to run on Tomcat server